 “Through Their Own Eyes: The Implications of COVID-19 for PhD Students,” forthcoming at the Journal of Experimental Political Science, with Aida Gureghian, Cristel Jusino Diaz and Abby Williams.
+Link.
 Replication File.

 “Does Political Affirmative Action Work, and for Whom?
 Theory and Evidence on India’s Scheduled Areas,” (2020) American Political Science Review, 114 (4): 1230-1246, with Saad Gulzar and Benjamin Pasquale.
 Link.
 Pre-print.
 Appendix.
 Replication File.

 “If They Endorse It, I Can’t Trust It: How Out-Group Leader Endorsements Undercut Public Support for Civil War Peace Settlements,” (2020) American Journal of Political Science, 64 (4): 982-1000, with Prabin Khadka.
 Link.
 Pre-print.
 Replication File.